afrimapr/senegal-healthsites-2022/README.md

 # senegal-healthsites-2022

+## 2022-03-03

-to compare health facility location data from different sources
+To compare health facility location data from different sources.